tanmaybasu/Qualitative-Text-Analysis-of-Healthcare-Data-Using-NLP/README.md

          "p" for Path similarity

          "w" for Wu-Palmer similarity

+The following options of `POS` i.e., parts of speech are available:
+         "a" for adjectives

+         "b" for both adjectives and nouns

+         "n" for nouns

 An example code to run `qualitative_text_analysis` for the given data is uploaded as `test.py`.
 For any further query, comment or suggestion, you may reach out to me at welcometanmay@gmail.com